LSSTDESC/gcr-catalogs/README.md

 ### Extragalactic Catalogs and Add-ons

-#### SkySim/DiffSky
+#### DiffSky Series
 *by Andrew Hearin, Eve Kovacs, Patricia Larsen, Esteban Rangel, Katrin Heitmann et al.*

-- `skysim_v3.1`: prototype of new galaxy catalog (also known as DiffSky) produced with differentiable, forward modeling techniques, sky area (~400 sq. deg.).
-Not to be confused with the SkySim5000 catalog series.
+- `roman_rubin_v1.1.1_elais`: This catalog was produced for the joint roman-desc image simulations using differentiable, forward modeling techniques.
+Predictions for the galaxy SEDs are based on their star-formation hsitories.
+Sky area covers the ELAIS field and is ~110 sq. deg.

 #### SkySim5000